 So, the short answer is no. The short answer is no, but the beauty of the law is that there’s always exceptions and there is usually a long answer that has both pro’s and con’s.

-So, the question today is can I trademark my dance?
-The short answer to that question is no, however you are able to trademark the name of a dance.
-If you are able to successfully protect the name of a dance then you can prevent others from using that name in any other fashion.
-One of the reasons why primarily you are not able to trademark a dance is because trademark is used to indicate the source of goods.
-When we get a trademark it is basically saying when I go in to the marketplace to buy something there is a brand name associated with it and then that gives the customer a sense of whatever it is that they associate with that brand whether it be quality, timeliness, and or longevity of the product.
-Dance wouldn’t necessarily fall into that category, however, while this is true like I said you before you can trademark the name of a dance.
-Some examples of this would be like Tebowing®.
-You’ll see this as a registered trademark.
-Or Kaepernicking®, which is also a registered mark.
-Both of those are instances of professional athletes who are known for signature end zone moves and they have trademarked the name of those moves.
-You are able to copyright your dance which can increase your monetary value in the market.
+On the other hand you are able to copyright your dance.
+It is highly possible that the person asking the question used the terms copyright and trademark interchangeably but they are indeed different.
+A copyright registration for your dance can increase your monetary value in the market as a choreographer.
+It can also offer you additional income streams.
 If you are an artist and you choreograph dances and you have those copyrighted then you have the right to then license them out to others, prevent others from using it or reproducing it, or showing the visualization of your dance in any medium.
 Like I always say ownership is everything.
 When it comes to anything that you have created out of the thoughts of your mind and then put into some tangible form, you want to make sure that not only did it come from you but that you own it.
 With copyright one of the important things to know is that you own ie you have a copyright upon creation.
-So, you have the right to say hey don’t use that it’s mine as soon as you create something intangible form when it comes to copyright.
-However, pursuant to a fairly recent (maybe in the last two years Fourth Estate Public Benefit Corporation vs. Wall-street.com) Supreme court decision you are not going to be able to sue anyone or get damages from anyone from infringing on those rights (trampling over those rights and using your work anyway) without a registered copyright.
+So, you have the right to say hey don’t use that it’s mine as soon as you create something in a tangible form when it comes to copyright.
+However, pursuant to a fairly recent (2019 Fourth Estate Public Benefit Corporation vs. Wall-street.com) Supreme court decision you are not going to be able to sue anyone or get damages from anyone from infringing on those rights (trampling over those rights and using your work anyway) without a registered copyright.
 If you are a choreographer and have a copyright and you register it then you can get not only damages for someone trampling over your right by using it or reproducing it or pretending that it’s their own, you can get several additional damages which are available when you register a work immediately after creation.

 I would suggest that as you are in the process of creating this work or at the same time /simultaneously as you are ready to release the work also file for copyright registration.